-Corporation assistance may not be used to duplicate an activity that is already available in the locality of a program.
-Corporation assistance will not be provided to a private nonprofit entity to conduct activities that are the same or substantially equivalent to activities provided by a State or local government agency in which such entity resides unless the entity complies with the following "nondisplacement" requirements.
+Nonduplication: AmeriCorps assistance may not be used to duplicate an activity that is already available in the locality of a program.
+AmeriCorps assistance will not be provided to a private nonprofit entity to conduct activities that are the same or substantially equivalent to activities provided by a State or local government agency in which such entity resides unless the entity complies with the following "nondisplacement" requirements.
+Note: In section below Corporation = AmeriCorps

-Nondisplacement.
+Nondisplacement:

-- (1) An employer may not displace an employee or position, including partial displacement such as reduction in hours, wages, or employment benefits, as a result of the use by such employer of a participant in a program receiving Corporation assistance. - (2) An organization may not displace a volunteer by using a participant in a program receiving Corporation assistance. - (3) A service opportunity will not be created under this chapter that will infringe in any manner on the promotional opportunity of an employed individual. - (4) A participant in a program receiving Corporation assistance may not perform any services or duties or engage in activities that would otherwise be performed by an employee as part of the assigned duties of such employee. - (5) A participant in any program receiving assistance may not perform any services or duties, or engage in activities, that- - (i) Will supplant the hiring of employed workers; or - (ii) Are services, duties, or activities with respect to which an individual has recall rights pursuant to a collective bargaining agreement or applicable personnel procedures. - (6) A participant in any program receiving assistance may not perform services or duties that have been performed by or were assigned to any- - (i) Presently employed worker; - (ii) Employee who recently resigned or was discharged; - (iii) Employee who is subject to a reduction in force or who has recall rights pursuant to a collective bargaining agreement or applicable personnel procedures; - (iv) Employee who is on leave (terminal, temporary, vacation, emergency, or sick); or - (v) Employee who is on strike or who is being locked out.
+- 1. An employer may not displace an employee or position, including partial displacement such as reduction in hours, wages, or employment benefits, as a result of the use by such employer of a participant in a program receiving Corporation assistance. - 2.
+An organization may not displace a volunteer by using a participant in a program receiving Corporation assistance. - 3.
+A service opportunity will not be created under this chapter that will infringe in any manner on the promotional opportunity of an employed individual.

+- 4. A participant in a program receiving Corporation assistance may not perform any services or duties or engage in activities that would otherwise be performed by an employee as part of the assigned duties of such employee. - 5.
+A participant in any program receiving assistance may not perform any services or duties, or engage in activities, that - i.
+Will supplant the hiring of employed workers; or - ii.
+Are services, duties, or activities with respect to which an individual has recall rights pursuant to a collective bargaining agreement or applicable personnel procedures. - 6.
+A participant in any program receiving assistance may not perform services or duties that have been performed by or were assigned to any - i.
+Presently employed worker; - ii.
+Employee who recently resigned or was discharged; - iii.
+Employee who is subject to a reduction in force or who has recall rights pursuant to a collective bargaining agreement or applicable personnel procedures; - iv.
+Employee who is on leave (terminal, temporary, vacation, emergency, or sick); or - v.
+Employee who is on strike or who is being locked out.